The Commonwealth’s Transportation Agency

 Virginia has the third-largest state-maintained highway system in the country, behind Texas and North Carolina.

-Since 2002, through efficiency efforts, outsourcing and by shrinking in size, VDOT has achieved annual cost reductions of more than a quarter billion dollars.
+Since 2002, through efficiency efforts, outsourcing and by shrinking its size, VDOT has achieved annual cost reductions of more than a quarter billion dollars.

 VDOT employs about 7,500 people full time, compared to 10,380 at the close of Fiscal Year 2001.
 That’s the lowest level since 1965.